The fast and secure way to buy a property

 What fees do I have to pay?

-For a conditional auction you will pay a reservation fee of 4.8% inc VAT or 4.2% inc VAT in London, in order to secure the property.
+For a conditional auction you will typically pay a reservation fee of 4.8% inc VAT or 4.2% inc VAT in London, in order to secure the property.

 All deposits are subject to a minimum fee of £5,000.
 Deposits form part of the purchase price.
 All reservation fees are subject to a minimum fee of £6,000 including VAT.
 Reservation fees do not form part of the purchase price.